ashish-brahma/kartstopper/README.md

 ## Features

-- **Insightful organisation**: Create lists with prices.
+- **Intutive lists**: Create lists with price and notes.
 Mark as complete to save in history. ✅
 - **Search Online**: Save items from across the web without leaving the app. 🚧
-- **Dashboard**: Track your monthly spend. 🚧
+- **Dashboard**: Track your monthly spend against set budget. ✅
+- **Insights**: Visualize spend history by week, month and year.
+Check top expense categories. 🚧
-- **Difficulty Mode**: Set your comfort level for budget monitoring. 🚧
+- **Difficulty Mode**: Set your comfort level for budget monitoring. ✅

 ## Contributing